DevExpress/devextreme-demos/JSDemos/Demos/Box/Overview/description.md

 The first layout shows how you can use [direction](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#direction) and [ratio](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/#ratio) properties.

 The second layout consists of a box with three items, but the second item has a box within it.
 The component aligns the items in the inner box by center.
-Specify [align](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#align) and [crossAlign](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#crossAlign) to align items along the horizontal and vertical axes respectively.
+Specify the [align](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#align) and [crossAlign](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#crossAlign) properties to align items along the horizontal and vertical axes respectively.

 The third layout shows how to arrange items on the page.
 Use a box with the [direction](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#direction) set to `col` and arrange items within it.